 Has NOT established a verified association with the telephone number being used for the call.

-NOTE: By populating this value, the service provider attests that it can trace the source of the call to a customer for policy enforcement purposes.
+NOTE: By populating this value, the signing service provider attests that it can trace the origination of the call to a customer for traceback or policy enforcement purposes.

-C. Gateway Attestation: The signing provider shall satisfy all of the following conditions:
+C. Gateway Attestation: The signing service provider shall satisfy the following condition:

-Has no relationship with the initiator of the call (e.g., international gateways).
+Has no relationship with the originator of the call (e.g., international gateways).

 NOTE: The signer/originating service provider should be able to trace a call to an interconnecting service provider and/or peer node for traceback or policy enforcement purposes.
 Gateway attestation may also be used when the STI-AS does not have sufficient information for determining that an “A” or “B” attestation level applies even when the call was received at a customer interface.